< Previous standard ^ Up a level ^ Next standard >

 Structure of the standard

-5. Context of the organisation - understanding the organisational context, the needs and expectations of ‘interested parties’ and defining the scope of the ISMS.
-Section 4.4 states very plainly that “The organisation shall establish, implement, maintain and continually improve” the ISMS, meaning that it must be operational, more than merely designed and documented.
+- Context of the organisation - understanding the organisational/business context, the needs and expectations of ‘interested parties’ and defining the scope of the ISMS.
+Section 4.4 coldly states that “The organisation shall establish, implement, maintain and continually improve” the ISMS, meaning that it must be operational, not merely designed and documented.

 Annex A Information security control reference - names the controls documented in ISO/IEC 27002:2022.
 The annex is ‘normative’ meaning that certified organisations are expected to use it to check their ISMS for completeness (according to clause 6.2), but that does not mean they are required to implement the controls: given their particular information risks, they may prefer other controls or risk treatments.
 Refer to ISO/IEC 27002 for lots more detail on the security controls, including useful implementation guidance, and ISO/IEC 27005 to understand information risk management.